1001 - Public Communications

 4. Meet additional requirements as determined appropriate by the district.

-If the unmanned aircraft/drones are operated as part of the district curriculum, prior to adoption into the curriculum, district employees will work with district administration to ensure the appropriate insurance, registration, and authorizations are in place.
+If the unmanned aircrafts are operated as part of the district curriculum, prior to adoption into the curriculum, district employees shall work with district administration to ensure the appropriate insurance, registration, and authorizations are in place.

-Unmanned aircraft/drones will be operated in accordance with Iowa High School Athletic Association (IHSAA) and Iowa Girls High School Athletic Union (IGHSAU) policies.
+Unmanned aircrafts shall be operated in accordance with Iowa High School Athletic Association (IHSAA) and Iowa Girls High School Athletic Union (IGHSAU) policies.

 Failure to abide by this policy may result in local, state, and federal penalties if applicable.